httpwg/http2-spec/draft.md

 # Introduction

-This document describes a use of the "alternative services" layer described in
-{{I-D.ietf-httpbis-alt-svc}} to decouple the "https" URI scheme from the use and configuration of underlying encryption, allowing a "http" URI to be accessed using TLS {{RFC5246}} opportunistically.
+This document describes a use of HTTP Alternative Services {{I-D.ietf-httpbis-alt-svc}} to decouple the URI scheme from the use and configuration of underlying encryption, allowing a "http" URI to be accessed using TLS {{RFC5246}} opportunistically.

-"https" URIs requires acquiring and configuring a valid certificate, which means that some deployments find supporting TLS difficult.
+Currently, "https" URIs requires acquiring and configuring a valid certificate, which means that some deployments find supporting TLS difficult.
 Therefore, this document describes a usage model whereby sites can serve "http" URIs over TLS without being required to support strong server authentication.

 A mechanism for limiting the potential for active attacks is described in {{http-tls}}.
 This provides clients with additional protection against them for a period after successfully connecting